About our approach - Woldring Verhuur About our approach - Woldring Verhuur

 • Before we enter into a tenancy agreement, we want to be able to see that our candidate can pay the rent without any problems.
 This can be through salary, assets, student finance or in some other way.
 This reduces the chance of us encountering problems during the upcoming tenancy period.

-• Before the rental period starts, we ask you to pay a deposit of 2x the monthly rent (including service costs), which you will get back from us after the final statement is made.
-We set these conditions in case we need to charge any repair costs to the tenant during or after your rental period.
+• Before the rental period starts, we ask you to pay a deposit.
+This amounts to a maximum of twice the basic rent of the accommodation.
+You will receive this amount within two weeks of the termination of the rental agreement*.
+We set these conditions in case we have to pass on any repair costs to the tenant during or after your rental period.

 • For tenants under the age of 30, we ask that they provide a guarantor.
-Should the tenant no longer be able to meet their financial obligations, we can approach the guarantor.
-This gives us just that little extra security.
+Should the tenant no longer be able to bear the financial obligations, the guarantor guarantees a maximum of three months' rent payment.
+Usually a parent/guardian or employer acts as guarantor.
+A guarantor contract is drawn up for this purpose.
+This gives us extra security.

 • The payment of the rent is exclusively done by automatic collection.
 This can only be done from a Dutch bank account.
 This way the rent will be deducted automatically every last working day of the month and you don't have to think about it yourself.